European-XFEL/Karabo/doc/library/guiServer.rst

 * The *temporarySessionToken* must match the token sent with the corresponding *beginTemporarySession* request.
 * The GUI Server will send an *onEndTemporarySession* message later to the requesting GUI client with the results of the end temporary session request.

+[3.0.0]_ *getGuiSessionInfo*

+* Message a GUI client sends to request timing information about its sessions: the login session and an optional temporary session that might have been started on top of the login session.
+* The response is returned immediately in the form of a Hash with the following keys and values:

+type (string) - with the value "onGetGuiSessionInfo" success (boolean) - true if the request was successful, false otherwise reason (string) - error message for failed requests; empty for successful requests sessionStartTime (string) - the UTC timestamp for the session start time in ISO 8601 format;
+sessionDuration (unsigned int) - the maximum duration of a login session in seconds;
+tempSessionStartTime (string)-  the UTC timestamp for the temporary session start time in ISO 8601 format (empty if there's no active temporary session);
+tempSessionDuration (unsigned int) - the maximum duration of a temporary session in seconds.

 *login*
 [depr_2.16.0]_ username (string)
 [2.16.0]_ clientId (string) (GUI Client Hostname and PID)